Major Donor Fundraising: How to Strengthen Your Strategy

 Final Thoughts

-No matter the size of your nonprofit, you need a solid approach to major donor fundraising in order to ensure long-term success for your organization and its cause.
-As you apply these strategies and best practices to your own nonprofit’s major giving program, make sure to focus on how you’ll build long-lasting relationships with every major donor you find.
+Every nonprofit needs a solid approach to major donor fundraising to ensure long-term success for its cause.
+As you apply these tips to your organization’s major giving program, keep your focus on building long-lasting relationships with every individual major donor you reach out to.